Transcranial Magnetic Stimulation (TMS)

 Use of TMS for other conditions and accelerated TMS protocols are considered experimental and are not covered by insurance.
 For TMS treatment that is not covered by insurance, we accept self-payment.
 For self-pay patients and patients with a large cost-share due to a deductible, copays, or coinsurance, we can offer payment plans if necessary.
 Your mental health is worth the investment.

-Are there any side effects with TMS?
+What are the side effects with TMS?

 TMS is a safe, effective, and well-tolerated treatment.
 In patients who experience side effects, most resolve on their own and do not require any special intervention.
 Only a very small percentage of patients discontinue treatment due to side effects.
 The most common side effects of TMS include temporary, mild discomfort in the area of the treatment site, typically occurring only within the first week or two of treatment; and mild headaches during or after treatments.
 Side effects usually diminish over the course of the treatment.
 Over-the-counter pain medications can be taken if desired.